 Holiday Pinwheel Cookies

 Pinwheel cookies have been around forever.
-These swirly, whirly, multi-colored beauties have a mesmerizing look, buttery taste and make a great addition to any holiday cookie plate.
+These swirly, whirly, multi-colored beauties have a mesmerizing look, and buttery taste and make a great addition to any holiday cookie plate.
 Pinwheel cookies are classified as a type of icebox cookie, a category of cookies I’ve long been a fan of due to their ease and simplicity.

 pinwheel cookies

 Named for the predecessor of the refrigerator, ice box cookies, took off with the rising popularity of the refrigerator as a common household appliance.
-What they offered was, a typically dense dough designed to be chilled and sliced right before baking.
+What they offered was a typically dense dough designed to be chilled and sliced right before baking.
 Through the process, icebox cookies maintained their elegant shape, saving anyone who was making them time and effort.
 The design of the icebox cookie also reduced waste, as no scraps needed to be re-rolled and cut again.

 pinwheel cookies